nimeijian/planetscale-releases/README.md

 ### Instructions:
 Once you have installed vitess and have access to the registry, you can quickly establish a simple cluster as follows.

-**1. In order to fetch the required images**, you will need to establish a PlanetScale registry access secret using your new login:
+1. In order to fetch the required images, you will need to establish a PlanetScale registry access secret using your new login:
 ```
 kubectl create secret docker-registry "psregistry" --docker-server="registry.planetscale.com" --docker-username="<your_new_id>" -—docker-email="<your_email>" --docker-password="<your_new_password>"
 ```
 with expected output:
 `secret/psregistry created`

-**2. To load the various operators**, including the PlanetScale operator, you will execute the following kubectl commands:
+2. To load the various operators, including the PlanetScale operator, you will execute the following kubectl commands:

-	* **2a.
-First**, establish various rbac permissions using the enclosed `rbac.yaml` file.
+	 2a.
+First, establish various rbac permissions using the enclosed `rbac.yaml` file.

 		`kubectl create -f rbac.yaml`